carbonpredict/carbonpredict/README.md

 As default, the train command clones the source data files (about 1 GB) into the container from a remote git repository.
 If you have the CSV-format source data files on your local computer, you can copy them into the subfolder */mnt_emission_data* and use the switch *--local_data* to use local data (from a docker-mounted directory) instead of cloning the data into the container.
 Example using the switch: `docker-compose run carbon train lgbm_default --local_data`

-If you want to train and evaluate a new model (but not save the model to disk), you can use the swith `--eval` like `docker-compose run carbon train k_nearest_neighbors --eval`.
-This will print the R2 value of the model.
-Some models print these values also when trained normally without the eval switch.
+If you want to train and evaluate a model, you can use the swith `--eval` like `docker-compose run carbon train k_nearest_neighbors --eval`.
+This will train the model, save it to disk and evaluate the model, printing out the RMSE and R2 scores (evaluated using a 20 % test set withheld from training).

+Adding the switch `--save_test` to the switch `--eval` and thus running a command like `docker-compose run carbon train k_nearest_neighbors --eval --save_test`, you can save the evaluation results of the model in path like `/results/test_pred_k_nearest_neighbors.csv`, where the model name is included in the file name.

 ### Predict
 To predict a CO2e value using a trained model, run a command like `docker-compose run carbon predict lgbm_default ./testdata/test.csv`, where the last two parameters are a trained model to use and the location of the csv file to do the predictions for.